void256/coregl/README.markdown

 # OpenGL core utilities

+## Important: toolchains.xml required to build

+To build this project you'll need a toolchains.xml file in your Maven directory.
+This is necessary to support Java 9.
+Even if you don't plan to use Java 9 right now, you'll still need a toolchains.xml to build.

+For details see the end of this readme.

+## What is this?

 **Simple utility classes and methods to make life with OpenGL core profile simpler.**

 - The classes provided can be used independently from each other.
 You don't need to learn a complex API.
 - The abstractions provided are rather low level.
 This is by intention.
 The library is supposed to be as simple and lightweight as possible.
-- Adapter jars are provided for LWJGL and JOGL.
+- Adapter jars are provided for LWJGL, LWJGL3 and JOGL.
 If you want you can target both Java OpenGL providers or you can use the implementations directly.
 You decide.

 It's main purpose is to reduce the amount of boilerplate code you would need to write when talking to OpenGL core profile.
 **It's not meant to be anything else.**